PaulLikesToCode/url_lookup/README.md

 bin/cassandra -f
 ```

 We're only using one keyspace, called urls, and a table called blacklist.
 Blacklist has four fields, url, created (timestamp), last_updated (timestamp) and is_bad (smallint).
 The primary key is url, because we need to quickly look up urls.
 Created, last_updated, and is_bad aren't in use right now, but they might be useful in the future.
 Created should never change.
 Last_updated will change if somebody tried to add a url that's already in the database. is_bad is set to 1 on insert.
 It could be used later, say changed to 0 if we find out the url is not malicious.
-We could also add field for severity of maliciousness, which user entered the url, etc.
+We could also add fields for severity of maliciousness, which user entered the url, etc.

 Currently both read and write access the same database.
 If performance became an issue, it would make sense to have a separate database for reading and writing, with reading not requiring all of the fields.
 Caching is turned on for keys, and filtering is turned off.
 Of course that should be changed as per production requirements.